-I am loving this wedding for many reasons.
-A) the bride’s name is Jessica.
+We are loving this rustic barn wedding for many reasons.
+A) the bride's name is Jessica.
 B) she and her hubby are graphic designers C) they pulled off a fab wedding on a budget D) Jessica gives great advice: “Do not worry about what other people think about your wedding.”
-Seriously- it’s not their wedding, it’s yours!
-I love her honesty!
-I hope you enjoy this feature as much as I do.
+Seriously- it's not their wedding, it's yours!
+We love her honesty!
+We hope you find this rustic barn wedding inspiring!

 Where did you get married?

 We got married at the historic Union Mills Homestead in Westminster, Maryland.
 My family and I would spend weekend afternoons picnicking there when I was a child, but we never knew that it could serve as a wedding venue.
 When we toured their garden and tannery we knew it was just the kind of unique space where we could hold the family-friendly, casual wedding we hoped for.

 My parents were generous enough to pay for most of our wedding, and I was told I could not go over $15,000.
 I really wanted to help them out by finding the most budget-friendly options out there, so I set a personal goal to stay as close to $10,000 as I could.

 What creative or personal aspects did you include in your wedding?

 Since Kevin and I are both graphic designers, we tried to incorporate as many creative, personal aspects into our day as we could.
 One of the most important details to me was the memory table for our family members who are no longer with us.
 Not having my grandfathers there on our wedding day was something that had been on my mind during much of the planning.
 I needed to find a nice way to honor them so I bought a variety of beautiful picture frames from Marshalls and filled them with wedding photos from our grandparents' weddings.
 Many of our guests commented on the pictures and it made us happy to be able to stop and glance at the photos whenever we wanted to during the celebration.